 Type of Support: Prayer, Financial ($500/year), and Practical (members of St Bart’s have been involved in assisting Rosies as part of their team).

 St Bart’s Liaison: Vince Little.

 SU QLD Chaplaincy

 Scripture Union is the organisation which funds (with some government and private assistance) selects, and places chaplains in our State Schools.
-A well, SU provides other supportive activities for school aged children especially those with problems.
-These include Holiday Camps many of which are subsidised by donations.
+SU also provides Holiday Camps many of which are subsidised by donations.
 Here children receive extra attention for particular needs under the umbrella of a caring organisation.
-As a church we support two chaplains: Tricia Quattromani at Gabbinbar State Primary School and Jason Attwood at Centenary Heights State High School.
+As a church we support two chaplains: Kevin Murray at Gabbinbar State Primary School and Jason Attwood at Centenary Heights State High School.

 St Bart’s Liaison (Centenary Heights): Joy Wright.

 BCA is an Association of Christians within the Anglican church that has a priority in mission to the isolated, regional, and remote urban and rural people of Australia, to share the gospel, and to build up the church.
 Locals in many of these places are removed from cities, live in sparsely populated towns, and often don’t benefit from strong support networks of family and friends.
 Churches in these areas can struggle and encouragement can become a rarity.
 St Bart’s partners with BCA, specifically to support the ministry of David and Joanne Piper at Lightning Ridge Community Church.